Solenomelus

-Solenomelus is a genus of South American (Argentina & Chile) species of flowering plants in the family Iridaceae.
+Solenomelus is a genus of South American (Argentina and Chile) species of flowering plants in the family Iridaceae.
 They are very closely allied to Sisyrinchium with rhizomes, flowers with a perianth tube and a style that is not divided and a single capitate stigma.
 The genus name is derived from the Greek words solen, meaning "tube", and melos, meaning "member".